QUALITY ASSURANCE STRUCTURE AND PROCESSES

 Composition of the Team

-The UIC Quality Team is composed of three to five members representing the different sectors of the school.
+The Quality Team of UIC is composed of three to five members representing the different sectors of the school.

-The members of the School Quality Team must have the following qualifications:
+The School Quality Team should have the following qualifications:

 1. He/She must have served the school for at least five years